ShoesForClues/eztask/README.md

   end
 end)()
 ```
-Just like nested threads, creating a light thread inside a thread will mean its runtime is dependent of that parent thread.
+It is important to note that creating a light thread inside a thread will mean its runtime is dependent of that parent thread.
 If the parent thread is killed, the light thread will also stop running.

 # Creating signals
 ```lua